threez/file-queue/README.md

       }
     });

 There can be multiple layers of transactions.
-Since transactional pops (tpops) don't block the poping in general, there can be multiple inside of each other.
+Since transactional pops (tpops) don't block the popping in general, there can be multiple inside of each other.
-Downside is, that it can't be assured that the messages are processed in order.
+The downside is that it can't be assured that the messages are processed in order.

 ## Clearing